Frequently Asked Questions

 Classes for credit will be listed on our website.
 Please call 775.398.7260 and we will make the instructor aware that you would like to take the course for credit.
 The Museum School must be notified before the start of the class.
 Attendance will be tracked by the instructor – please note that all class sessions must be attended in order to receive credit.
 Upon completion of the course, you will be mailed a certificate of credit.

 How do Museum School scholarships work?

 Scholarships are awarded based on financial need and essay response.
 You can download a PDF application here (also available in Spanish).
-Complete the application and mail it along with the essay portion to: Museum School Director, Nevada Museum of Art, 160 W. Liberty St., Reno, NV 89501 or email it to .
-Scholarships must be received two weeks before the start of a class and recipients will be notified at least a week before the class.
+Complete the application and mail it along with the essay portion to: Museum School Director, Nevada Museum of Art, 160 W. Liberty St., Reno, NV 89501 or email it to Claire Munoz.
+Scholarships must be received two weeks before the start of a class and recipients will be notified at least 5 days prior to class start.

 How can I keep up on Museum events and news?

 Museum members will receive a subscription to NOTE, our events calendar and exhibition guide, as well as our monthly electronic newsletter and special invitations.
 The calendar of events and exhibitions may also be found online.